 Wi-Fi has traditionally been very confusing in terms of the naming conventions for standards.
 It went from 802.11b to 802.11a, 802.11g, 802.11n, and then 802.11ac.

-At this point in time, both 5G and Wi-Fi 6 are pretty widely available.
+At this point, both 5G and Wi-Fi 6 are pretty widely available.
 On the 5G side, carriers have now rolled out nationwide 5G networks built on Sub-6 spectrum — and they’re set to continue expanding that network and adding midband and high-band spectrum to complement it.
+That said, you’re most likely to have 5G connectivity if you live in a major city or urban area.

 To get access to Wi-Fi 6, you’ll need a router that supports the standard, and you’ll need a 5G phone or a device that supports it, too.
-Most newer smartphones support both 5G and Wi-Fi 6, especially when it comes to higher-end devices.
+Most newer smartphones support both 5G and Wi-Fi 6, especially when it comes to higher-end devices like the Samsung Galaxy S22 Ultra.
 Eventually, all phones, computers, and so on will support both standards.

 Of course, only time will tell what the future really holds for wireless technology and internet connectivity, but expect to be hearing the terms “5G” and “Wi-Fi 6” a whole lot more in the next few years.
 Eventually, slower speeds will be a thing of the past.